vcoppe/ddo-caching/README.md

 ## Requirements

 You need Rust and Cargo to compile the project.
-Following the [instructions here](https://doc.rust-lang.org/cargo/getting-started/installation.html) to get them on your machine.
+Follow the [instructions here](https://doc.rust-lang.org/cargo/getting-started/installation.html) to get them on your machine.

 ## Usage